ChildhoodCancerSociety/ecmascript/packages/eslint-config-ccs/README.md

 This package provides Childhood Cancer Society's .eslintrc as an extensible shared config.

+## TODO

+Re-write tests to make them work with typescript

 ## Usage

 We export three ESLint configurations for your usage.